Complementarity relations for design-structured POVMs in terms of generalized entropies of order $\alpha\in(0,2)$: Complementarity relations in terms of generalized entropies

 Further, we consider the $5$-design with $K=12$ vertices forming an icosahedron.
-In Fig. \ref{fig1}, we plot the two lower estimates and the two upper ones as functions of $\lambda$.
+In Fig. \ref{fig1}, we plot the three lower estimates and the two upper ones as functions of $\lambda$.
 The two-sided estimate (\ref{kapoche}) is better for states of moderate mixedness.
-Moreover, we see a range, where LCh-estimate is sufficiently poor in comparison with LT-estimate.
-For the Shannon entropies, LCh-estimate and LT-estimate do not differ so essentially \cite{rastpol}.
-Nevertheless, one still has a wide domain, in which LCh-estimate is better.
+Moreover, we see a range, where ``LCh-estimate'' is sufficiently poor in comparison with ``LT-estimate.
+For the Shannon entropies, ``LCh-estimate'' and ``LT-estimate'' do not differ so essentially \cite{rastpol}.
+Nevertheless, one still has a wide domain, in which ``LCh-estimate'' is better.
 Relative differences of two-sided estimating do not exceed $5.2$ \%.
+Except for the right least point $\lambda=1/2$, ``$L_{\alpha}$-estimate'' is weaker than the maximum of ``LCh-estimate'' and ``LT-estimate.''
+For the $5$-design, more restrictions imposed than for the $3$-design.
 By two dotted lines, we also show values of the $0.7$-entropy for two orientations of the Bloch vector.
 Let the $z$-axis pass through two opposite vertices and form symmetry axis of icosahedron.
 Let the $x$-axis pass so that one of inclined edges lies in the $zx$-plane.
 One of the used orientations is along the $z$-axis, whereas the other is along positive part of the $x$-axis.
 For the maximally mixed state, all the curves converge at one point.